+Triceps dips.
 Biceps curls.
-Triceps dips.
 You’d be forgiven if you think you’ve heard it all when it comes to flexing these two central muscles in any arms workout.
 But actually, getting bigger arms, and stronger, more defined biceps and triceps is all in the details.
-Don’t get us wrong: The bulk of back and bicep workouts and chest and tricep workouts comes from consistent lifting.
-But that chiseled, sculpted Ryan Reynolds upper body comes from working each muscle group from multiple angles — something we’ve done for you in the moves below.
+Don’t get us wrong: The results of back and bicep workouts and chest and tricep workouts comes from consistent lifting.
+But that chiseled, sculpted Ryan Reynolds upper body?
+That comes from working each muscle group from multiple angles.

-This workout involves using barbells, dumbbells, and your own bodyweight to push each muscle to the max.
+That’s what this triceps and bicep workout provides.
+It involves barbells, dumbbells, and bodyweight to push each muscle to the max.
 To figure out how much weight to use, choose a set that allows you to perform 8-10 reps before exhaustion.

-The beauty of doing these two muscle groups together is that one muscle’s flex is the other’s extension, meaning neither group totally rests for the duration of this workout.
-Switching back and forth between biceps and triceps moves allows you to keep your heart rate up while also providing active rest, for a more complete weights session.
+The beauty of joining biceps and triceps together is that one muscle’s flex is the other’s extension.
+This means that neither group totally rests for the duration of this workout.
+Switching back and forth between biceps and triceps moves also allows you to keep your heart rate up while also providing active rest, for a more complete weights session.
+Perform each exercise in the order as listed.

 Bicep Exercise: Barbell Curl